George was featured in our Member Spotlight post in September 2017. We thought it would be fun catch-up with him and his fiance, Alex.

 Back to Work

-I’ve been back to work now with my company (E.W.
-Howell) as a assistant project manager for several months.
+I’ve been back to work now with my company as a assistant project manager for several months.
 It feels great to be back at it.
 Construction sites aren’t easy to navigate when you use a wheelchair but my company and co-workers have been extremely accommodating.
 They even built a deck in front of our on-site office so that I can easily get in and out and interact with the field.

 Next Adventure: NASCAR

 Check back next month and see what happens when George tries his hand at driving an accessible NASCAR race car!